-3 Dead In Kurdish Center Shooting In Paris; Suspect Arrested - NewsBreak
+3 dead in Kurdish center shooting in Paris; suspect arrested - NewsBreak

 She said anti-terrorism prosecutors are in contact with investigators, but haven’t indicated any sign of a terrorist motive.

-The attacker attended a shooting range in a sports club, and had several registered weapons, Darmanin said.
-He added that the attacker is French and was not on any radicalism watch lists, or known for involvement in any extreme-right or other political movements.

-In the attack on migrants, the suspect wielded a saber and wounded some people in a makeshift camp, said Yann Manzi of aid group Utopia 54.
+In the attack on migrants, the suspect wielded a saber and wounded some people in a makeshift camp, said Yann Monzi of aid group Utopia 54.

 He lamented the suspect’s recent release, as did Kurds who gathered at the scene of Friday’s shooting.